attack-community/website/index.md

 # Contact

-If you want to get in touch with us, you can reach us via email contact@freddydezeure.eu or info@circl.lu.
+If you want to get in touch with us, you can reach us via email contact@freddydezeure.eu or info@attack-community.org.